Regulation and guidance

-Exceptionally, Directions or Notices which are considered of particular importance or affect those outside of the marine community will be published within the Gazette section of the Jersey Evening Post.
+Exceptionally, Directions or Notices that are considered of particular importance, or affect those outside of the marine community, will be published within the Gazette section of the Jersey Evening Post.

 Permits or agreements may be required under Harbours (Jersey) Regulations 1962 for the use of facilities or the provision of services.
 You can find more information on this on our Designations page.

 Codes of Practice relating to marine operations are listed here

 Permits are issued or agreements entered into through “Designations” under Regulation 6 of the Harbours (Jersey) Regulations 1962 for Provision of Services.

 The Harbour Master is delegated the authority to issue ‘Directions’ in circumstances as identified in States law and regulations.
 These are listed as ‘General Directions’

 Direct links to States law and regulations relevant to port marine operations.

 Notices to Mariners are of a temporary nature, providing essential, up to date information and advice to those navigating within the Port of Jersey.